vegahar/pe-solutions/README.md

-Some solutions, attempts, empty files and slow "solutions"
+Some attempts, empty files slow and fast "solutions"